gaMingLT/2526-vub-s1-typst-env/80_thesis/progress-reports/semester-1/main.typ

 #show figure.where(): set block(above: 1em, below: 0.50em)

-#colbreak()
+// #colbreak()
 = Introduction

 The list of resources can be found in the section @resources.
 First trying to run using the FireSim tool in section @firesim-verilator and the last section on executing manual commands in section @verilator.
+The TLDR can be found in section @tldr.

 = Resources <resources>